MaterSim/AtomisticSimulation/lectures/lec_01.md

 ### 1.1.1 Prehistory of Computer Simulation:
 * The Los Alamos MANIAC (Mathematical Analyzer, Numerical Integrator, and Computer) became operational in 1952.
 This event marks a significant milestone in the history of computing.
 Nicholas Metropolis, as the most notable early user, developed the Monte Carlo method, a statistical technique that utilizes random sampling to solve complex mathematical problems.

 * The launch of computer also opened the door for the study of many fundamental problems.
 Most of the material systems consist of many atoms or molecules, how can we infer the properties of such systems?
-In the past, people have to to do it either analytically (e.g., thermodynamics and statiscal mechanics have been developed to study some classical systems such as ideal gas, Ising Model, ferromagentic phase transition and alloys.
+In the past, people had to do it either analytically (e.g., thermodynamics and statistical mechanics have been developed to study some classical systems such as ideal gas, Ising Model, ferromagnetic phase transition and alloys.
 Some analytic solutions can be derived).
-They are very intelligent but lacks the atomic detail.
-An alterative approach is directly model the system (straightforward but very time consuming and tedious).
+They are very intelligent but lack the atomic detail.
+An alternative approach is directly model the system (straightforward but very time-consuming and tedious).
 Notable examples include.
 1. [Buffon's needle experiment](https://en.wikipedia.org/wiki/Buffon%27s_needle_problem) to compute $\pi$,
 2. [Bernal's ball-bearing model](https://iopscience.iop.org/article/10.1088/0953-8984/26/46/463102),
 3. [Kitaigorodskii’s structure seeker](https://pubs.acs.org/doi/10.1021/acs.cgd.8b00972).

-* Molecular dynamics Simulation is generally a technical to directly study the atomic evolution of atoms or molecules in the material system based on the simple law of Newtonian Dynamics.
-Immediately after the invention of computers, MD simulations have been quickly applied to several systems
+* Molecular dynamics Simulation is generally a technique to directly study the atomic evolution of atoms or molecules in the material system based on the simple law of Newtonian Dynamics.
+Immediately after the invention of computers, MD simulations were quickly applied to several systems
 1. First ever, 1956, Alder and Wainwright (Livermore), [Phase transition of hard spheres](https://gibbs.ccny.cuny.edu/teaching/s2021/labs/HardDiskSimulation/Alders&Wainwright1957.pdf)
 2. Real material, 1959, Gibson, Goland, Milgram, Vineyard (Brookhaven), [Dynamics of radiation damage](https://journals.aps.org/pr/abstract/10.1103/PhysRev.120.1229)
 3. Liquid, 1964, Rahman, [Correlations in Liquid Argon](https://journals.aps.org/pr/abstract/10.1103/PhysRev.136.A405)